Project Update - December 2016

 The City is developing concept plans for widening 16 Avenue North from four to six lanes between 19 Street N.W. and 29 Street N.W.
 Currently, this section of 16 Avenue North has only two lanes in each direction.
 Few impacts are expected because The City owns most of the required right-of-way (land).
 The project team will work with the community and adjacent land owners to identify and address concerns.

-The widening of 16 Avenue North in this section will provide lane continuity and improve road capacity and safety.
-It will also provide an opportunity for a BRT station next to University Drive N.W. and McMahon Stadium.
+The widening of 16 Avenue North between 19 Street N.W. and 29 Street N.W. improve road capacity and safety.
+It will also provide an opportunity for a Bus Rapid Transit (BRT) station next to University Drive N.W. and McMahon Stadium.

 North Crosstown BRT